pallets-eco/flask-security/docs/features.rst

     * Limited and incomplete JSON support
     * Incomplete i18n support
     * Not enough documentation to use w/o looking at code
+    * While confirming 2FA - encrypted TOTP is sent in cookie

 Email Confirmation
 ------------------